Are you planning a trip to Oahu for 2024 and want to start working on your Hawaii itinerary? Check out these awesome things to do on Oahu with kids!

 17. Visit Bishop Museum

-The Bishop Museum has been around since 1889 and is home to one of the largest collections of artifacts in all Hawaii.
+The Bishop Museum has been around since 1889 and is home to one of the largest collections of artifacts in all of Hawaii.

 There’s so much more than just history at play here.
 They even have planetarium sessions where your child can learn about wayfinding (just like in the movie Moana)!